-Birds, Bees, and Beyond
+Birds, Bees & Beyond

-Heather and Frank
+Food Forest Keepers: Heather and Frank

 In our household we have a long history of gardening.
 Frank grew up on a dairy farm in Central California and his family had food gardens almost every year.
 He remembers picking apricots, plums, and fava beans from their yard.
 Heather has always gardened, from helping grandparents with their gardens to converting the parking spot of her studio apartment to a garden oasis.
 Our children have always known gardening as part of life.
 They have helped create raised vegetable beds, built and painted the chicken run and choose plants to grow every summer.
 One year we grew an Atlantic Giant pumpkin just for fun.
 By October the pumpkin was over 5 feet in diameter and large enough for an adult to use it as a chair.
 Heather is entering the Landscape Architecture program at UC Davis and will be taking her love of small scale gardening and applying that energy to large scale projects.